|Click here to download the printable Compost/Recycle List PDF|

 Please continue to backyard compost!
-We applaud your efforts and appreciate your commitment to the environment.
 You can still participate in the program.
 Meat, bones, fish, dairy, oil, bread, fish, weeds, pizza boxes, and diseased plants are just a few examples of items that can go in the Compost Cart, but not in your backyard compost.
 You may also discover that the Compost Cart is more convenient when the cool weather and snow arrives.

 Compost may be purchased on-site during regular landfill hours for $20 /0.765 m3 /yard.
-Note: Loading of finished compost into vehicles and trailers is available Monday to Friday.
+Compost is available for purchase from May to November, check the homepage to ensure it is in stock.
+Note: Loading of finished compost into vehicles and trailers is available Monday to Friday 8am to 4pm.
 Saturdays you must load the compost yourself.
 We do not deliver finished compost.